Thai Airways International Flight 311: Aircraft and crew

-The aircraft's first flight was on 2 October 1987, and it entered service with Canadian airline Wardair under the registration C-FGWD.
-Wardair was acquired by Canadian Airlines International in 1989 and their operations consolidated and integrated under the Canadian Airlines banner.
-This Airbus A310 formally entered service with Canadian Airlines from 15 January 1990 (with the same registration).
-It was shortly thereafter sold to Thai Airways International, which took delivery on 9 May 1990 and had it re-registered as HS-TID.
-The aircraft was powered by two General Electric CF6-80C2A2 turbofan engines.
+Aircraft

+The aircraft involved was an Airbus A310-304, manufactured by Airbus Industrie in 1987 and registered as HS-TID with serial number 438.
+It was powered by two General Electric CF6-80C2A2 turbofan engines.

+Crew

-At the time of its destruction on 31 July 1992, the aircraft had been in commercial operations for less than five years.
-It was piloted by Captain Preeda Suttimai (41), and First Officer Phunthat Boonyayej (52), with a cabin crew of 12 flight attendants looking after its 99 passengers.
+At the time of the accident, the aircraft had been in commercial operations for five years.
+It was piloted by Captain Preeda Suttimai (41), who had logged 13,200 flight hours including 4,400 on A310 and 1,700 hours as Pilot In Command.
+The First Officer was Phunthat Boonyayej (52), who had logged 14,600 flight hours including 4,200 on the A310.
+The cabin crew consisted of 12 flight attendants, looking after 99 passengers.

 Accident

-Flight 311 departed Bangkok at 10:30 local time.
-It was scheduled to arrive in Kathmandu at 12:55 Nepal Standard Time.
+Flight 311 departed Bangkok at 10:30 local time (03:30 UTC).
+It was scheduled to arrive in Kathmandu at 12:55 Nepal Standard Time (07:10 UTC).
 After crossing into Nepalese airspace, the pilots contacted air traffic control (ATC) and were cleared for an instrument approach from the south called the "Sierra VOR circling approach" for Runway 20.
 Nepalese ATC at the time was not equipped with radar.
+The captain was evidently uncomfortable with this approach, as he did not want to fly so near to the higher northern mountain range and turn around in poor visibility.

-Shortly after reporting the Sierra fix 10 km south of the Kathmandu VOR, the aircraft called ATC asking for a diversion to Calcutta, India, because of a "technical problem".
-Before ATC could reply, the flight rescinded their previous transmission.
+Shortly after reporting the Sierra fix 10 km south of the Kathmandu VOR, the aircraft called ATC asking for a diversion to Calcutta, India, because of a "technical problem" (while attempting to extend the flaps, they had become stuck, making the steep descent into Kathmandu unsafe).
+Before ATC could reply, the flight rescinded their previous transmission; they retracted and re-extended the flaps properly.
 The flight was then cleared for a straight-in Sierra approach to Runway 02 and told to report leaving 9500 ft.
 The captain asked numerous times for the winds and visibility at the airport, but ATC merely told him that Runway 02 was available.

-A number of frustrating and misleading communications (due partly to language problems and partly to the inexperience of the air traffic controller, who was a trainee with only nine months on the job) ensued between ATC and the pilots regarding Flight 311's altitude and distance from the airport.
-The captain asked four times for permission to turn left, but after receiving no firm reply to his requests, he announced that he was turning right and climbed the aircraft to flight level 200.
+The captain asked four times for permission to turn left, but after receiving no firm reply to his requests, he announced that he was turning right and climbed the aircraft to flight level 200, intending to turn back to point Romeo and re-attempt the straight-in approach.
 The controller handling Flight 311 assumed from the flight's transmissions that the aircraft had called off the approach and was turning to the south, so he cleared the aircraft to 11500 ft, an altitude that would have been safe in the area south of the airport.
-The flight descended back to 11,500 ft, went through a 360° turn, and passed over the airport northbound.
+The flight descended back to 11,500 ft, unintentionally went through a nearly 360° turn (rather than a 180-degree one to return to southern point Romeo), and passed over the airport northbound.